Indonesian court rules on presidential candidate eligibility

 Protests in Indonesia as thousands face eviction for Rempang ‘Eco-City’

+Chief Justice Anwar Usman, who is the president’s brother-in-law, led a panel of nine judges who on Monday rejected the petition to lower the minimum age to 35 years from 40.

-The judges said determining the age limit was up to lawmakers and that the petition had no “reasoning according to law”.
+The judges said determining the age limit should be left to parliament and that the petition had no “reasoning according to law”.

-The president, popularly known as Jokowi, is unable to contest the upcoming presidential and parliamentary elections after serving a maximum of two terms in office.
+The president, popularly known as Jokowi, is unable to contest the upcoming presidential and parliamentary elections having served a maximum two terms in office.
 He was first elected in 2014.

 The ruling Democratic Party of Struggle (PDI-P) has selected Ganjar Pranowo, the governor of Central Java, as its candidate for the February 2024 elections.
-Prabowo Subianto, defence minister in Jokowi’s government, is also running for the top job.
+Prabowo Subianto, defence minister in Jokowi’s government, is also expected to run for the top job again.
 Before Jokowi appointed Prabowo to his cabinet in 2019, the two men were considered archrivals.

-The constitutional challenge to the age limit for presidential and vice presidential candidates fuelled speculation that Jokowi was looking for his son, Gibran Rakabuming Raka, who is 36, to potentially run for the vice presidency.
+The constitutional challenge to the age limit for presidential and vice presidential candidates – on the basis that it was discriminatory – fuelled speculation that Jokowi’s son, Gibran Rakabuming Raka, was considering a run for the vice presidency, perhaps as Prabowo’s running mate.

-The court had received seven judicial review requests calling for the age limit to be lowered to 35, including from the Indonesian Solidarity Party – known for its appeal to younger voters.
+The court had received seven judicial review requests calling for the age limit to be lowered, including from the Indonesian Solidarity Party – known for its appeal to younger voters.
 Jokowi’s youngest son Kaesang Pangarep recently became the party’s chair.

-Gibran is currently the mayor of Surakarta city, also known as Solo, and has not publicly expressed an interest in running in the February elections.
-But some politicians supporting Prabowo’s campaign had called for Gibran to become his running mate, further fuelling interest in the Constitutional Court’s ruling.
+Gibran is currently the mayor of Surakarta city, also known as Solo, and has not publicly expressed an interest in contesting the February elections.

 If one of Jokowi’s children does eventually run for president, he would not be the first Indonesian president to create a political dynasty.